sefffal/Octofitter.jl/docs/src/samplers.md

 ## Nested Sampling
-Support for nested sampling is still work in progress.
+The image likelihood that is implemented in this package is not suitable for use with nested sampling.
+Other observation types should work fine.